Does menopause effect eyesight?

 Supplements to Assist with Eye Health

 Vitamin A is the most common recommendation for assisting with eye health.
 Ensuring that you have enough Vitamin A in your diet will reduce the likelihood of dry eyes.
-If you have an adequate amount of Vitamin A in your diet will help to prevent developing night blindness.
+Having an adequate amount of Vitamin A in your diet will help to prevent developing night blindness.

 The antioxidant properties in Vitamins C and E can help to prevent tissue damage in the body, including the eyes.
 Slowing or reducing the amount of damage to the tissues can lessen the development or progression of cataracts.